People are the lifeblood of your museum.

 You might say, “I can do that on Facebook.”

-Read on to see what I mean.
+Read on to see why.

 Email is a wonderful way to connect with your fans.